jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ### Loading Modules

 You can list, load, and remove kernel modules from a running kernel.
 This is desirable because it allows you to change functionality on a permanent basis or temporary basis without having to recompile the core Linux kernel each time you make a change - hence loadable kernel modules.
-One of the best instances is [KVM](http://www.linux-kvm.org/page/Main_Page "KVM") KVM stands for *Kernel-based Virtual Machine* and though present in the Linux Kernel the module is not loaded until you install the KVM software libraries that call for that module to be loaded on boot.
-If you had the KVM/Qemu virtualization applications installed (```sudo dnf install qemu-kvm libvirtd```) then you would type ```lsmod | grep kvm*```) to see the modules loaded or type ```sudo apt-get install zfsutils-linux``` to load the ZFS kernel modules for Ubuntu.
+One of the best instances to see a kernel module loaded type `sudo apt-get install zfsutils-linux` to load the ZFS kernel modules for Ubuntu.

-> __Example Usage:__ You will notice for instance if you type ```lsmod | grep vbox*``` you will see VirtualBox kernel modules loaded - you wouldn't see these if you were on a natively installed Linux system.
+> __Example Usage:__ You will notice for instance if you type `lsmod | grep vbox*` you will see VirtualBox kernel modules loaded - you wouldn't see these if you were on a natively installed Linux system.

-> __Example Usage:__ The ```modprobe``` command is a more intelligent way to add kernel modules than ```insmod```.
-The command ```lsmod``` will list activated kernel modules and ```rmmod``` will unload a kernel module.
+> __Example Usage:__ The `modprobe` command is a more intelligent way to add kernel modules than `insmod`.
+The command `lsmod` will list activated kernel modules and `rmmod` will unload a kernel module.

 You can also use the ```systemctl``` command with filter options to find modules that have loaded or failed to load.

 > __Example Usage:__ You will notice your can filter the systemctl command: ```sudo systemctl --failed```, the normal behavior is to show all running and failed.

 > __Example Usage:__ On Ubuntu, if you install the package, `zfsutils-linux` this will add a kernel module for the ZFS file system.
 Run the lsmod command before and after you install the ZFS package.
 What is the difference?

 ![*sudo systemctl --failed*](images/Chapter-10/systemd/systemctl-failed.png "Image of failed services output for systemctl --failed")

 ## Single User Mode

 If you have a system with an issue--or damage that needs to be repaired.
 Perhaps you need to reset the root password?
-You can drop your system into what was once known as single-user mode or runlevel1.target by issuing a command: ```sudo systemctl isolate runlevel1.target```  this command should be used sparingly because what it does is drop you to a commandline prompt with a single user logged in (root) with no password.
+You can drop your system into what was once known as single-user mode or runlevel1.target by issuing a command: `sudo systemctl isolate runlevel1.target` this command should be used sparingly because what it does is drop you to a commandline prompt with a single user logged in (root) with no password.
 This can be used to change or modify lost system passwords, or even reset database passwords or other troubleshooting issues like filesystem checks, which we will talk more about in the next chapter.

 ## Chapter Conclusions and Review

 Through this chapter we learned about init systems, the traditional SysVinit and the new systemd init commands.
 We learned about how to manage processes in both systems and the basics of how processes are handled.
 You learned about the systemctl command for managing processes.
 You learned about the ps command for managing processes under SysVinit.
 Finally we learned about the ```/proc``` virtual filesystem and how it presents process information in a file format dynamically on boot and during a system's use.

 ### Review Questions